jbostoen/iTop-custom-extensions/wip/extensions/jb-reportgen/readme.md

 Where in iTop code this would be ```Dict::S('languagestring')```, but it's the same as in iTop Portal templates, for example: {{ 'UI:Menu:ReportGenerator:ShowReport'|dict_s }} or {{ 'Class:Ticket/Attribute:ref'|dict_s }}

-Hint: you can also use this for the title of the report.

 ## Using QR codes
 A Twig filter is available to convert text/URLs to QR-code. {{ 'this string will be converted'|qr }}